A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Definitions and statement of the results

 \subsection{Relay channels with orthogonal receiver components}

-In this section we present results for the following sub-class of relay channels without self-interference. \begin{definition} A relay channel is said to be \emph{with orthogonal receiver components} (also referred to as \emph{primitive}) (see Section 16.7.3 in~\cite{elk11}) if $Y=(Y_1, Y_2)$, where $p(y_1, y_2, y_{\mathrm{r}}|x,x_{\mathrm{r}})=p(y_1,y_{\mathrm{r}}|x)p(y_2|x_{\mathrm{r}})$.
-It is known that the capacity of the above relay channel depends on $p(y_2|x_{\mathrm{r}})$ only via the capacity of the point-to-point channel $p(y_2|x_{\mathrm{r}})$, hence we can substitute the relay-to-receiver channel $p(y_2|x_{\mathrm{r}})$ with a noiseless link of the same capacity $C_0$~\cite{kim2007coding} as shown in Figure \ref{setup:primitive relay}. \end{definition}
+In this section we present results for the following sub-class of relay channels without self-interference. \begin{definition} A relay channel is said to be \textit{with orthogonal receiver components} (also referred to as \textit{primitive}) (see Section 16.7.3 in~\cite{elk11}) if $Y=(Y_1, Y_2)$, where $p(y_1, y_2, y_{\mathrm{r}}|x,x_{\mathrm{r}})=p(y_1,y_{\mathrm{r}}|x)p(y_2|x_{\mathrm{r}})$.
+It is known, see \cite{kim2007coding}, that in this case relaxing the strictly causal relay function $x_{\rmr i}(y_\rmr^{i-1})$ to a non-causal relay function $x_{\rmr i}(y_\rmr^n)$ does not change the capacity.
+Furthermore, the capacity of this relay channel depends on $p(y_2|x_{\mathrm{r}})$ only through the capacity of the point-to-point channel $p(y_2|x_{\mathrm{r}})$.
+Hence we can substitute the relay-to-receiver channel $p(y_2|x_{\mathrm{r}})$ with a noiseless link of the same capacity $C_0$~\cite{kim2007coding} as shown in Figure \ref{setup:primitive relay}.
+For completeness, we give an outline of the proof in Appendix \ref{AppendixNew}. \end{definition}

 The following provides an equivalent characterization of the upper bound in Theorem \ref{thm:maintheorem} for relay channels with orthogonal receiver components.

 \begin{proposition} Any achievable rate $R$ for the relay channel with orthogonal receiver components $p(y_1,y_{\mathrm{r}}|x)$ with a relay-to-receiver link of capacity $C_0$ must satisfy the following conditions